 Solar Panels are installed to provide sustainable energy production for the Mill.

-Land in Dale Street is acquired and work begins on a second extension as demand continues to grow.
+Land in Dales Street is acquired and work begins on a second extension as demand continues to grow.
 A new finishing facility, the first for many decades in the UK, is installed.
-New high speed weaving machines increase capacity further.
+New high speed weaving machines increase capacity.

 Sales of fabric reach 2 million metres for the first time.